 - Easy to integrate with third parties such as AWS, Google, etc.

-- It’s convenient & easy to setup the project on my local machine.
+- It’s convenient & easy to set up the project on my local machine.

 - Debugging backend code can be done quickly.